giampaolo/psutil/docs/index.rst

   .. method:: num_ctx_switches()

-    The number voluntary and involuntary context switches performed by this process.
+    The number voluntary and involuntary context switches performed by this process (cumulative).

   .. method:: num_fds()

-    The number of file descriptors used by this process.
+    The number of file descriptors currently opened by this process (non cumulative).

     Availability: UNIX

   .. method:: num_handles()

-    The number of handles used by this process.
+    The number of handles currently used by this process (non cumulative).

     Availability: Windows

   .. method:: num_threads()

-    The number of threads used by this process.
+    The number of threads currently used by this process (non cumulative).

   .. method:: threads()